LABIOQUIM/visualdynamics/README.md

 cd visualdynamics
 ./install.sh
 ```
+Note: If the `install.sh` finds the `gmx` or `gmx_d` command it will skip the build and instalation of gromacs, as it is already installed.
 When the installation ends you can just run `./run.sh` and the service will start, by default it will be accessible at `localhost:5000`.
 There'll be a file named `login.txt` that contains your generated admin user and password.